glentner/delete-cli/docs/source/configuration.rst

 By default, the program will move objects to the ``~/.Trash`` folder.
 This is for consistency with systems like macOS and most Linux distributions.
-In this way, the *empty trash* operation on these systems will also remove anything put there by the ``delete`` program via the command line.
+In this way, the *empty trash* operation on these systems will also remove anything put there by the ``del`` program via the command-line.
 You can specify a different location via the ``TRASH_FOLDER`` environment variable.
 For example, in your ``~/.bashrc``.

 .. code-block:: bash